 32. For the most part, you still look pretty good at age 50.
 It doesn’t get better without artificial help.

-33. At age 50, losing weight and maintaining a good diet become more about personal health and less about vanity.
+33. At age 50, losing weight and maintaining a good diet becomes more about personal health and less about vanity.

 34. When you can’t stick to your diet, you can blame it on “old” habits.
 Fifty years plus!